-Studies have shown that happy staff are more productive and the flow-on effect for employers has been measured in better staff retention, happier customers, and a thriving business.
-Find out what steps you need to take to ensure your workplace is the perfect breading ground for standout apprentices.
+Studies have shown that happy staff are more productive, and the flow-on effect for employers has been measured in better staff retention, happier customers, and a thriving business.
+Find out what steps you need to take to ensure your workplace is the perfect breeding ground for standout apprentices.

-Statistics how that more than half of apprentices drop out in the first year.
-If you don't want your apprentice to be one of them ensure you take the time to get to know them, get an understanding of any hurdles they may be experiencing, and work together to overcome them.
+Statistics show that more than half of apprentices drop out in the first year.
+If you don't want your apprentice to be one of them, ensure you take the time to get to know them, get an understanding of any hurdles they may be experiencing, and work together to overcome them.

 For example, if unreliable transportation is preventing an apprentice from getting to work on time, you could organise a car pool roster.
 Or if a part of their training is proving challenging, find the time to work with them one-on-one.